dodevca/business-plan-bep/README.md

 Reach me at [LinkedIn](https://linkedin.com/in/dodevca) or visit [dodevca.com](https://dodevca.com).

 ## Signature
-Initiated by Dodevca, open for collaboration and continuous refinement.
+Initiated by **Dodevca**, open for collaboration and continuous refinement.